 10:40 – 11:30am

 11:30am – 12:10pm

 Tizen IVI (In-Vehicle Infotainment) is a Tizen-OS-based platform built specifically for the automobile.
-This session presents the Tizen IVI APIs and demonstrates how to create and debug IVI applications using the Tizen IVI profile in the Tizen SDK.
+This session presents Tizen IVI APIs and demonstrates how to create and debug IVI applications using Tizen IVI profile in Tizen SDK.

 In this presentation you will learn to create budget Tizen devices such as laptops and tablets using open-source hardware components and popular ARM SoC’s like OLinuXino and Cubieboard.

 The process of building Linux kernel, Tizen packages and the creation of bootable Tizen images for ARM devices will be revealed step-by-step by Leon Anavi.
 The current state of the open source and community-driven project Tizen Sunxi for porting Tizen to the Sunxi family of ARM devices will be also discussed.

 This talk will give an overview of how to enhance cooperation